DuckDivers/list-backorders-for-woocommerce/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-list-backorders` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/list-backorders-woocommerce` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Screenshots ==